AI Agency Tax Strategy: Deductions, Structure, and Planning Every Agency Owner Needs

 Retirement Contributions

 Contributions to self-employed retirement accounts (SEP-IRA, Solo 401(k), SIMPLE IRA) are deductible — and the contribution limits are substantially higher for self-employed individuals than for typical employee plans.
-A SEP-IRA allows contributions up to 25% of net self-employment income.
-A Solo 401(k) allows both employee contributions ($23,000 in 2025 for those under 50) and employer contributions.
-The combination of tax deduction and tax-deferred growth makes retirement contributions one of the highest-ROI tax strategies available.
+This is arguably the single highest-ROI tax strategy available to AI agency owners.

 Business Use of Vehicle